Metrics

 circle-info

-The BullMQOTelMeter caches all created counters and histograms by name.
-When BullMQ internally calls createCounter or createHistogram with the same name, the cached instance is returned, effectively ignoring the default options passed by BullMQ.
+The BullMQOTelMeter caches all created counters, histograms, and gauges by name.
+When BullMQ internally calls createCounter, createHistogram, or createGauge with the same name, the cached instance is returned, effectively ignoring the default options passed by BullMQ.

 Backward Compatibility